If you have kids or not, creating Easter traditions with your family means you can plan so you don’t go overboard with Easter expenses.

 CBB Week At A Glance

-This week was a bit out of the ordinary as I’ve had Good Friday off for the Easter holiday and I stayed home after the horrid ice-storm that we had in the Greater Toronto Area.
+This week was a bit out of the ordinary as I’ve had Good Friday off for the Easter holiday, and I stayed home after the terrible ice storm in the Greater Toronto Area.

-I did manage to get a few things done around the house since we were bound indoors for a couple days with the crappy weather but most of all I spent time with the family and finished up our income taxes.
+I managed to get a few things done around the house since we were bound indoors for a couple of days with the crappy weather, but I spent time with the family and finished up our income taxes.

-If you have a question that you would like to ask Mr.CBB fill out the Contact Mr.CBB form on the blog home page and I’ll do my best to reply to each one.
+If you have a question that you would like to ask Mr.CBB fill out the Contact Mr.CBB form on the blog home page, and I’ll do my best to reply to each one.

-New: If your story submission gets chosen and published you will be entered into a yearly draw for a $25 Gift Card or $25 CDN via PayPal if you are from the USA.
+New: If your story submission gets chosen and published, you will be entered into a yearly draw for a $25 Gift Card or $25 CDN via PayPal if you are from the USA.

 - Does your property listing use frosted marketing language?

-- Must-Have Kitchen tools for the home chef on a budget
+- Must-Have Kitchen Tools for the home chef on a budget

 - The Best old-fashioned Oatmeal Raisin Cookies